Idris Haider

 Idris Haider is a Bangladeshi film director, producer, screenwriter, and actor.
-He is playing role as an advisor of Asian TV.
 From his early career in Television industry he is famous for making Drama Series."Syed Barir Bou" was the first and most popular drama serial which was aired on ATN Bangla.
 Bangladeshi Actress Pori Moni made her first debut on "Second Innings" Drama Serial which was Directed by Idris Haider.
 He is the chairman of record label company Wow Play TV.
 His recent film "Nil Foring" is awaited to be released on 2021 which is delayed due to COVID-19 pandemic.
 As he announced in media he is going to make another film "Amar Shonar Bangla, Ami Tomay Valobashi."

 Early career

 Idris Haider was born on 19 November 1964 in an aristocratic family in Nawabganj, Dhaka.
 His father's name is Yunus Haider and mother's name is Jamila Khatun.
 He became interested in literature by writing poetry from an early age.
 After independence, in 1972, at the age of 9, he started acting on stage as a child artist.
 From school life he developed as a talented cultured person.
 In the 80's, while studying in the eighth grade, he became known as a drama director through "Spain Bijoyee Musa".
 He also gained a reputation for singing practice, scout troupe leaders and sports.
 In the eighties, Atish Dipankar was the president of Nawabganj Theater.
 During his tenure, famous playwrights Selim Al Deen, Salam Saqlain and his own story have exhibited about three hundred and fifty stage plays.
 He made his film debut in 1975 as an actor and assistant director.
 During this time he worked as a chief assistant to many talented directors including dubbing.
 In the 1990s, he moved to the United States to practice drama in theaters.
 There conducted more than a hundred-stage plays in association with the South Florida Association to preserve the heritage of Bengali culture while practicing.